-- A 10μF X5R or X7R dielectrics ceramic capacitor is recommended on the PVIN pin for bypassing. - Place the input capacitors on the same side of the board and as close to the IC as possible. - Keep both the PVIN pin and PGND connections short. - Place several vias to the ground plane close to the input capacitor ground terminal. - Use either X7R or X5R dielectric input capacitors.
+- A 22μF X5R or X7R dielectrics ceramic capacitor is recommended on each of the PVIN pins for bypassing. - Place the input capacitors on the same side of the board and as close to the IC as possible. - Keep both the PVIN pin and PGND connections short. - Place several vias to the ground plane close to the input capacitor ground terminal. - Use either X7R or X5R dielectric input capacitors.
 Do not use Y5V or Z5U type capacitors. - Do not replace the ceramic input capacitor with any other type of capacitor.
-Any type of capacitor can be placed in parallel with the input capacitor. - If a Tantalum input capacitor is placed in parallel with the input capacitor, it must be recommended for switching regulator applications, and the operating voltage must be de-rated by 50%. - In "Hot-Plug" applications, a Tantalum or Electrolytic bypass capacitor must be used to limit the overvoltage spike seen on the input supply when power is suddenly applied.
+Any type of capacitor can be placed in parallel with the input capacitor. - If a Tantalum input capacitor is placed in parallel with the input capacitor, it must be recommended for switching regulator applications and the operating voltage must be derated by 50%. - In "Hot-Plug" applications, a Tantalum or Electrolytic bypass capacitor must be used to limit the overvoltage spike seen on the input supply with power is suddenly applied.